Location and Contact Information

-The Mapara Lab's research is primarily focused on developing new approaches to improve the outcome of patients with hematologic malignancies undergoing allogeneic hematopoietic stem cell transplantation.
+The Mapara Lab's research is primarily focused on developing new approaches to improve the outcome of patients undergoing hematopoietic stem cell transplantation.